 Smart was first used in Old English to describe things that cause pain.
 Weapons, nails, and darts were smart.
 Shakespeare’s Henry VI has the phrase “as smart as lizards’ stings.”
-It took on connotations of sharpness, quickness, intensity, and, through smart, pain-causing words or wit, came to stand for quick intelligence and fashionableness.
+It took on connotations of sharpness, quickness, intensity, and, through smart, pain-causing words or wit came to stand for quick intelligence and fashionableness.

-Smug first meant crisp, tidy, and presentable.
-A well-dressed person was smug in this way and it later came to mean self-satisfied and conceited.
+Smug first meant "crisp, tidy, and presentable."
+A well-dressed person was smug in this way, and it later came to mean "self-satisfied and conceited."

-To be facetious was to have elegant, gracious, high style, and to be jokey and witty.
+To be facetious was once to have elegant, gracious, high style, and to be jokey and witty.
 It came from a Latin term for playful humorousness.
 It is still connected with a type of humor, but with an unproductive or annoying connotation.